-Leaving the fields and walnut trees of Arroumd behind, we follow the Mizane valley to the small shrine of Sidi Chamarouch, a place of pilgrimage for many Moroccans.
+Leaving the fields and walnut trees of Aroumd behind, we follow the Mizane valley to the small shrine of Sidi Chamarouch, a place of pilgrimage for many Moroccans.
 There is time to view the tomb of the local marabout (holy man) albeit from a distance as non-Muslims are not allowed to cross the footbridge.
-After stopping for a soft drink, we continue the climb up to the Neltner refuge at an altitude of 3209m.
-The afternoon is used to check equipment and practice on some of the surrounding snow.
-Depending on conditions the guides will give basic instruction in ice axe self-arrest and the use of crampons.
+After stopping for a soft drink or mint tea, we continue the climb up to the Neltner refuge at an altitude of 3209m.
+The afternoon is used to practice with the crampons and ice-axe.
+The guides will find an appropriate patch of snow and demonstrate the important techniques of walking in crampons and ice-axe arrest - stopping yourself with your axe if you are sliding on a snow slope.
 6 hours walking, Alt. gain 1200 m, Alt. loss 0 m

-Today we have another early start, this time for the ascent of Toubkal.
-Neltner Hut, our refuge, is at the base of Toubkal and from it we immediately start climbing steeply through scree and snow before traversing the southern ridge to reach the summit.
-Reaching the summit provides a great sense of achievement and we are rewarded with breathtaking views.
+An early start (6-7am) for the ascent of Toubkal.
+After crossing the river outside the refuge we immediately start climbing through scree and snow up the western flank of Toubkal.
+About an hour below the summit we we reach a wide open pass for our first views of the south.
+We then turn north for a climb up the ridge to the summit plateau.
+Reaching the summit (4167m) provides a great sense of achievement and we are rewarded with breathtaking views.
 We descend by the same route and should be back to the refuge in time for a late lunch.
 6 hours walking, Alt. gain 960 m, Alt. loss 960 m